Strivin0311/llms-learning/app/gen.md

 # LLMs for Generative Applications
-*Here's some resources about LLMs for Generative Applications beyond chat*
+*Here're some resources about LLMs for Generative Applications beyond chat*